 Finally, ask the company if they can put you in contact with someone who has been a volunteer in Nepal with them before.
 Most of the best companies will accommodate this, and then you can get an honest opinion directly from the source, which should help you clarify things and answer any questions you may have.

-If Nepal is not in your list for now, you might be looking for the best and most affordable volunteer programs in Sri Lanka, India, Bali, Cambodia, Thailand, Tanzania, Ghana, Kenya, South Africa, Uganda, Costa Rica, Brazil, Argentina, Peru, Ecuador, Guatemala, Mexico.
+If Nepal is not in your list for now, you might be looking for best and affordable volunteer programs in Sri Lanka, India, Bali, Cambodia, Tanzania, Ghana, Kenya, South Africa, Brazil, Peru, Ecuador, Guatemala, Mexico, Uganda, Costa Rica, and Thailand.

 Have you ever gone volunteering in Nepal?
 What’s your favorite provider?
 Is it listed here on our list?
 If so, and you if you think we missed an important volunteer organization, let us know in the comments!